hemilabs/heminetwork/api/tbcapi/README.md

 ***Last updated:** May 16th, 2024*

-This document provides details on the RPC protocol and commands for the Hemi Tiny Bitcoin Daemon (`tbcd`).
+This document provides details on the RPC protocol and available commands for the Hemi Tiny Bitcoin Daemon (`tbcd`).

 <details>
   <summary>Table of Contents</summary>